You must be an admin on a Starter, Team, or Business plan to acces the Admin Console.

 Only admins can access the Admin Console, and admins can access any tab in the Console.
 If a member is the billing contact but not an admin, they can only manage subscriptions in the Admin Console.

-You can access the Admin Console in three ways:
+You can access the Admin Console in multiple ways:

-Option 4: Scroll to the bottom of the sidebar in your vault, and select Open Admin Console.
+- Option 4: Scroll to the bottom of the left menu and select Open Admin Console.

 Login issues